As an Amazon Associate I earn from qualifying purchases.

 - 1 cup low sodium chicken broth

-- fresh chopped parsley and chopped scallions, for serving
+- fresh chopped parsley and scallions (for garnish)

 - Add tomato paste and mix into vegetables; cook 2 minutes.

 - Add chopped tomatoes, chicken broth, Cajun seasoning, pepper, bay leaves and thyme.